kubernetes/enhancements/keps/sig-instrumentation/1602-structured-logging/README.md

   Log volume increase analysis discussed in [Log volume increase analysis] section.
   Expected increase on level of 4% which is considered acceptable by sig scalability.

-  Peformance was discussed in [Logger implementation performance] section.
+  Performance was discussed in [Logger implementation performance] section.
   InfoS implementation for text is 9% slower than Infof.
   This increase should not have a big impact on overall Kubernetes performance as logging takes less than 2% of overall CPU usage